-- Power up the AGC amplifier-Bit AGPD controls the power up state of the AGC amplifier.
-This is bit D0 of CFG1 and must be set to ZERO to power up this stage. - Select the AGC amplifier through the INPUT SOURCE MUX-Bit INSO controls the state of the INPUT SOURCE MUX.
-This is bit D9 of CFG0 and must be set to a ZERO to select the AGC amplifier. - 3.
-Select the INPUT SOURCE MUX (only) to the S1 SUMMING amplifier-Bits S1M0 and S1M1 control the state of the SUM1 SUMMING amplifier.
+- 1. Power up the AGC amplifier-Bit AGPD controls the power up state of the AGC amplifier.
+This is bit D0 of CFG1 and should be set to ZERO to power up the stage. - 2.
+Select the AGC amplifier through the INPUT SOURCE MUX-Bit INS0 controls the state of the INPUT SOURCE MUX.
+This is bit D9 of CFG0 and should be set to a ZERO to select the AGC amplifier. - 3.
+Select the INPUT SOURCE MUX (only) to the SUM1 SUMMING amplifier-Bits S1M0 and S1M1 control the state of the SUM1 SUMMING amplifier.
 These are bits D7 and D8 respectively of CFG1 and they should be set to the state where D7 is ZERO and D8 is ONE to select the INPUT SOURCE MUX (only) path. - 4.
 Select the SUM1 SUMMING amplifier path through the FILTER MUX-Bit FLS0 controls the state of the FILTER MUX.
-This is bit D4 of CFG1 and it must be set to ZERO to select the SUM1 SUMMING amplifier path. - Power up the LOWPASS FILTER-Bit FLPD controls the power up state of the LOWPASS FILTER stage.
-This is bit D1 of CFG1 and it must be set to ZERO to power up the LOW PASS FILTER STAGE. - 6.
-Select the 5.3 kHz sample rate-Bits FLD0 and FLD1 select the Low Pass filter setting and sample rate to be used during record
+This is bit D4 of CFG1 and it should be set to ZERO to select the SUM1 SUMMING amplifier path. - 5.
+Power up the LOW PASS FILTER-Bit FLPD controls the power up state of the LOW PASS FILTER stage.
+This is bit D1 of CFG1 and it should be set to ZERO to power up the LOW PASS FILTER stage. - 6.
+Select the 5.3 kHz sample rate-Bits FLD0 and FLD1 select the Low Pass filter setting and sample rate to be used during record and playback.

-- and playback.
 These are bits D2 and D3 of CFG1.
-To enable the 5.3 kHz sample rate, D2 must be set to ZERO and D3 set to ONE. - 7.
-Select the LOW PASS FILTER input (only) to the S2 SUMMING amplifier-Bits S2M0 and S2M1 control the state of the SUM2 SUMMING amplifier.
-These are bits D5 and D6 respectively of CFG1 and they should be set to the state where D5 is ZERO and D6 is ONE to select the LOW PASS FILTER (only) path.
+To enable the 5.3 kHz sample rate, D2 should be set to ZERO and D3 set to ONE. - 7.
+Select the LOW PASS FILTER input (only) to the SUM2 SUMMING amplifier-Bits S2M0 and S2M1 control the state of the SUM2 SUMMING amplifier.
+These bits are D5 and D6 respectively of CFG1 and they should be set to the state where D5 is ZERO and D6 is ONE to select the LOW PASS FILTER (only) path.